gleporeNARA/GRIT2/README.md

 either an HTML file or a CSV file.

-There is also a free text field, which should allow the user to input a series of search terms (delimited by commas, blank spaces, or the pipe (|) character.
+There is also a free text field, which should allow the user to input a series of search terms (delimited by commas or the pipe (|) character.
 This functionality is currently mostly implemented.